LICE infestation have them? treatment success? prevent the COMB

 Prioderm® (Lotion) Terpineole, perfume and isopropyl alcohol

-Looking at the enclosed instructions may be something already begins to dawn on you.
-Studying scientific research definitely explains why anti louse remedies are, especially for children, very risky.
+Looking at the enclosed instructions some becomes clear.
+Studying scientific research definitely explains why anti louse remedies are especially for children, very risky.
 And too why the National Pediculosis Association (NPA) warns so vigorously against them, and promotes combing wherever and whenever they can.

 lice infestation have them? treatment success?
 SUCCESS? prevent the COMB